jforkey12/roundofapplause/README.md

 Create the database user for the connection via mongoDB shell: db.createUser({user:"admin1",pwd: "qwerty123456!",roles: [{ role: "readWrite", db:"applause"}]})

-Start the mongodb service on 27017 and create a user admin1 / qwerty123456!
-You'll need ports 555, 556, and 27017 available on localhost.

-To get
-The dataset was unnecessarily relational.
-When you boil it down, the only things that matter here are users and bugs.
-Bugs are found on a particular device.
-Users have a set of devices.

 3rd party dependencies:
 github.com/globalsign/mgo
--The MongoDB (community supported branch) driver for Go. github.com/go-resty/resty
+-The MongoDB (community supported branch) driver for Go. github.com/gorilla/mux
--To quickly spin up rest endpoints and wrap responses github.com/gorilla/mux
--For quickly spinning up routes for said endpoints
+-For quickly spinning up routes for rest endpoints

+Testing:

 You used a non-relation database to solve a coding changing that was obviously relational?